It happened again – another bucket list item that I can cross off my list! 😉

 I wouldn’t be able to describe the event better than ProFormance itself, so I’d encourage you to check out the overview on their website:

 Notice that it’s a real deal – the gateway into professional racing.
 May appear a bit pricey, but knowing what I know about the program having gone through it, it’s definitely worth it.
-The value is undeniable – very knowledgeable and professional instructors (who know how to pass that knowledge onto others, and have fun in the process 🙂 ), all the facilities (coordination of the track activities if flawless, no delays, everything is attended to immediately), medic services, etc.
+The value is undeniable – very knowledgeable and professional instructors (who know how to pass that knowledge onto others, and have fun in the process 🙂 ), all the facilities (coordination of the track activities is flawless, no delays, everything is attended to immediately), medic services, etc.

 So, how do those 2 days look like?

 The agenda is jam-packed with fun and learning!
-Depending when you schedule your class, the weather may be somewhat unpredictable, but the team does amazing work adjusting the schedule to maximize the time in seat and opportunity for learning.
+Depending when in the year you schedule your class, the weather may be somewhat unpredictable, but the team does amazing work adjusting the schedule to maximize the time in seat and opportunity for learning.
 As such, the order of certain things may change, but only for the better 😉

 The students get split into 2 groups (in my case, we had 6 people in each group).
 The ratio of students to instructors is 2:1, and groups switch between activities (e.g. if group 1 is doing lapping session, group 2 will be in a classroom).
 You will receive feedback from multiple instructors, as they change their assignments across flag stations, observe our driving, take notes and then share feedback and make recommendations.